The internet and the rise of digital technology in recent years have drastically changed sales cycles and buyer behavior in general.

 Since buyer enablement is all about helping your buyers, your first step is to understand their challenges, pains, needs, and preferences very well.
 This will form the backbone of your buyer enablement strategy.

-A good place to start is to identify:
+A good place to start is to analyze individual buyer behaviors throughout their purchase journey:

 - What kind of questions do your customers ask most frequently?